-There appear to be some seasonal movements, with dolphins moving north in the summer months and south during the winter.
-This is seen both along the coasts of Labrador (Lien et al. 2001) and west Greenland (Hansen and Heide-Jørgensen 2013).
+There appear to be some seasonal movement with dolphins moving north in the summer months and south during the winter.
+This is seen both along the coasts of Labrador (Lien et al. 2001) and West Greenland (Hansen & Heide-Jørgensen 2013).
 In some cases, their movements seem to follow schooling capelin or other fish (Lien et al. 2001).
-While travelling, they are generally found in small groups, but can congregate in larger numbers in good feeding areas (Hansen and Heide-Jørgensen 2013).
+While travelling, they are generally found in small groups, however they can congregate in larger numbers in good feeding areas (Hansen & Heide-Jørgensen 2013).

 There is some evidence that female white-beaked dolphins may move into nearshore waters to give birth.
 This is suggested by a peak in calf strandings in UK waters during the summer months, which coincides with a peak in female strandings (Canning et al. 2008).

 Water temperature is also an important determinant of habitat use for this species.
-White-beaked dolphins appear to prefer cooler waters, with their occurrence decreasing significantly in water temperatures greater than around 12 to 14◦C (Tetley and Dolman 2013).
-Water temperature has also been suggested as a factor in white-beaked dolphin movements around the UK, with dolphin distribution shifting northwards perhaps due to increasing water temperatures in the south (Canning et al. 2008).
+White-beaked dolphins appear to prefer cooler waters, with their occurrence decreasing significantly in water temperatures greater than around 12–14°C (Tetley & Dolman 2013).
+This has also been suggested as a factor in white-beaked dolphin movements around the UK, with dolphin distribution shifting northwards perhaps due to increasing water temperatures in the south (Canning et al. 2008).

 North Atlantic stocks

 There has been some limited information obtained on the population structure of this dolphin, which suggests that there may be separate stocks.
-Mikkelsen and Lund (1994) found differences in skull morphometrics between white-beaked dolphins from the eastern (US coast) and western north Atlantic (North Sea and English Channel).
+Mikkelsen and Lund (1994) found differences in skull morphometrics between white-beaked dolphins from the eastern (US coast) and western North Atlantic (North Sea and English Channel).
 This difference was confirmed by a genetic study looking at mitochondrial and microsatellite DNA variation (Banguera-Hinestroza et al. 2010).
-The same study also found a difference between dolphins from around the UK and in the North Sea with those from the Norwegian coast and Barents Sea.
-A more recent genetic study did find some population substructure among white-beaked dolphins in the northeast Atlantic, but it was not linked to geographical region, as individuals from “clusters” identified were found throughout the research areas (Fernández et al. 2016).
+The same study also found a difference between dolphins from around the UK and in the North Sea from those along the Norwegian coast and in the Barents Sea.
+A more recent genetic study found some population substructure among white-beaked dolphins in the Northeast Atlantic, but it was not linked to geographical region, as individuals from the “clusters” identified were found throughout the research areas (Fernández et al. 2016).

-Based on these studies and other data, four distinct management units for white-beaked dolphins have been proposed: 1) Western North Atlantic (Canadian and northern US waters); 2) Icelandic waters; 3) northern Norway; and 4) around the British Isles and all of the North Sea (Evans and Teilmann 2009).
-Further genetics studies with samples from all regions are needed in order to completely determine the population and stock structure for this species.
+Based on these studies and other data, four distinct management units for white-beaked dolphins have been proposed: 1) Western North Atlantic (Canadian and northern US waters); 2) Icelandic waters; 3) Northern Norway; and 4) around the British Isles and all of the North Sea (Evans & Teilmann 2009).
+Further genetic studies with samples from all regions are needed in order to completely determine the population and stock structure for this species.

 Current abundance and trends

 There are some population estimates available for white-beaked dolphins in different parts of their range.
-Generally, however, the population has not been extensively surveyed, with some of the estimates arising from surveys where other species were the primary target.
+Generally, however, the population has not been extensively surveyed, with most estimates arising from surveys where other species were the primary target.

-Another population estimate was calculated for white-beaked dolphins in the northeastern Atlantic using estimates of nucleotide diversity found in a recent genetics study.
-Fernández et al. (2016) calculated an effective population size of 61,253 to 88,963 individuals.
+Another population estimate was calculated for white-beaked dolphins in the Northeast Atlantic using estimates of nucleotide diversity found in a recent genetics study.
+Fernández et al. (2016) calculated an effective population size of 61,253–88,963 individuals.

 Overall, the white-beaked dolphin is quite abundant in the temperate and subarctic shelf habitats of the North Atlantic Ocean, with a total population upwards of 100,000.
 In many regions it is the most common dolphin present.

-One of the few projects able to give an indication of possible population trends is the multinational Small Cetacean Abundance in the North Sea and Adjacent waters, or SCANS, survey project.
-First begun in 1994, the survey was repeated in 2005 and again in 2016.
+One of the few projects able to give an indication of possible population trends is the multinational Small Cetacean Abundance in the North Sea and Adjacent Waters (SCANS) survey project.
+Begun in 1994, the survey was repeated in 2005 and again in 2016.
 Results of the trend analysis of population estimates for white-beaked dolphin in the North Sea show no indication of changes in abundance since 1994 (Hammond et al. 2017).

-In Icelandic waters, numbers of white-beaked dolphins showed little change and no trend between 1986 and 2001, as the uncorrected abundances for those years ranged from 11,717 (95% CI 7,684; 17,864) in 1995 to 18,706 (95% CI 11,936; 29,317) in 2001 (Pike et al. 2009).
-The most recent uncorrected NASS estimate, for 2016, is over twice that found in those surveys and is significantly larger than the 1995 estimate, though not significantly larger than the 2001 estimate (Pike et al. 2017).
+In Icelandic waters, numbers of white-beaked dolphins showed little change and no trend between 1986 and 2001, as the uncorrected abundances for those years ranged from 11,717 (95% CI: 7,684–17,864) in 1995 to 18,706 (95% CI: 11,93–629,317) in 2001 (Pike et al. 2009).
+The most recent uncorrected NASS estimate, for 2016, is over twice that found in those surveys and is significantly larger than the 1995 estimate, although not significantly larger than the 2001 estimate (Pike et al. 2020).
 It is difficult, however, to say if this indicates an upwards population trend, as the surveys are unlikely to be covering an entire stock unit (if there is a separate Icelandic stock).
 The increase in numbers seen could be a result of changes in dolphin distribution over an area larger than that covered by the survey.

-Around the UK, there seems to be a decline in white-beaked dolphin numbers, with numbers of strandings declining since the 1970s in all areas except in the north-east of Scotland (Canning et al. 2008).
-It is difficult to say whether this is a result of actual population decline, or a result of a shift in habitat use.
+Around the UK, there seems to be a decline in white-beaked dolphin numbers, as evidenced by numbers of strandings declining since the 1970s in all areas except in the north-east of Scotland (Canning et al. 2008).
+It is difficult to say whether this is a result of actual population decline though or a result of a shift in habitat use.